adnammit/notes/react.md

 * **lifecycle methods**: methods that are called at different points in the lifecycle of a component. class-based components use lifecycle methods, but functional components can acheive similar functionality using React Hooks like `useEffect`
 * **hooks**: a feature added in React 16.8 that allows you to use state and other React features previously only available to class components in functional components. these include `useState`, `useEffect`, `useContext`, and `useReducer`
 * **router**: in SPAs, the page is never reloaded -- instead we rely on urls mapped to different views (routes). when a user clicks on something, JS is used to update the DOM and modify the view appearance. react-router is a popular library for managing client-side routing
-* **state**: the internal data store of a component.
-Context API and Redux are used to manage state
+* **state**: the internal data store of a component. hooks, Context API and Redux are used to manage state
+* **side effects** are any interactions between a React component and the world outside the component (data fetching, setting up subscriptions, setting up timers, manually accessing the DOM, etc). render logic should *not* contain side effects

 ## React Virtual DOM